Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

 Initially, the entire scene is reconstructed using a high-resolution voxel grid.
 It retains sufficient geometric and appearance information essential for subsequent mesh extraction and hybrid representation.
 Here, we employ SNeRG++ (an improved version of SNeRG~\cite{snerg} in MERF~\cite{merf}) as the benchmark for our voxel grid, due to its capability to effectively model unbounded scenes and generate real-time rendering assets.

-Concretely, SNeRG++ is built upon the volume rendering principles of vanilla NeRF, which involves sampling along the direction of a ray originating from the ray origin $o$ along the direction $d$ to obtain sample points $\mathrm{\mathbf{x}}_i=o+t_i\mathrm{\mathbf{d}}$.
+Concretely, SNeRG++ is built upon the volume rendering principles of NeRF, which involves sampling along the direction of a ray originating from the ray origin $\mathbf{o}$ along the direction $\mathbf{d}$ to obtain sample points $\mathrm{\mathbf{x}}_i=\textbf{o}+t_i\mathrm{\mathbf{d}}$.
 Based on the spatial position of these sample points, it uses the neural radiance field to calculate volumetric density {$\sigma_i$}, resulting in rendering weights {$w_i$}:

 where $T_i$, $\alpha_i$ and $\delta_i$ represent the transmittance, opacity and spacing of sampling point $i$, respectively.
-SNeRG++ adopts the concept of deferred rendering, decomposing the appearance information of the neural radiance field into diffuse color {$\mathrm{\mathbf{c}}_{d,i}$} and view-dependent features {$f_i$}.
-By cumulatively sampling the appearance information along the ray, as shown in Figure~\ref{fig:hybrid rendering}a, we obtain the diffuse color $C_d$ and view-dependent features $F$ of the ray as
+SNeRG++ adopts the concept of deferred rendering, decomposing the appearance information of the neural radiance field into diffuse color {$\mathrm{\mathbf{c}}_{d,i}$} and view-dependent features {$\mathbf{f}_i$}.
+By cumulatively sampling the appearance information along the ray, we can obtain the diffuse color $\mathbf{C}_d$ and view-dependent features $\mathbf{F}$ of the ray as

-Finally, the view-dependent color is calculated by inputting the diffuse color $\mathrm{\mathbf{C}}_d$, view-dependent features $F$, and the ray direction $d$ into a miniature MLP.
-The result is then added to the diffuse color $\mathrm{\mathbf{C}}_d$ to obtain the final color $C$ of the ray.
+Finally, the view-dependent color is calculated by inputting the diffuse color $\mathrm{\mathbf{C}}_d$, view-dependent features $\mathbf{F}$, and the ray direction $d$ into a miniature MLP.
+The result is then added to the diffuse color $\mathrm{\mathbf{C}}_d$ to obtain the final color $\mathbf{C}$ of the ray.

-Besides, in order to enhance the modeling of regions situated far from the center within unbounded scenes and facilitate efficient ray marching calculations, SNeRG++ incorporates a contraction function founded on piecewise projection.
-This contraction function is defined as follows:
+Besides, in order to enhance the modeling of regions situated far from the center within unbounded scenes and facilitate efficient ray marching calculations, SNeRG++ incorporates a contraction function defined on piecewise projection.